Dolkun Isa: East Turkestan Independence Movement

-China's government claims that Isa is the vice-chairman of the East Turkestan Liberation Organization, however, this is denied by Isa.
+China's government claims that Dolkun is the vice-chairman of the East Turkestan Liberation Organization, however, this is denied by Dolkun.
 This claim by China has led to China's issuance of a red notice to Interpol, which has not been acted on by Germany or any other country in the West where he has subsequently traveled.
 He has been on a Chinese list of wanted terrorists since 2003.
-Isa has condemned all terrorist activities.
+Dolkun has condemned all terrorist activities.

-In February 2018, Isa's red notice was removed by Interpol, to strong protest of China.
+In February 2018, Dolkun's red notice was removed by Interpol, to strong protest of China.
 The removal mollified concerns that Interpol president Meng Hongwei, a Chinese national, would exert undue influence over Interpol's decision-making process.
 However, on his next return to China, Hongwei was secretly detained by authorities in China for a period of time and resigned.

 Olympic boycott

-Isa called for a boycott of the 2008 Summer Olympics, which were held in Beijing, due to an alleged cultural genocide that was being conducted against the people of East Turkestan, as China's western Xinjiang region is called by the Uyghurs, and Tibet.
-Isa told AFP that China had failed to improve human rights in Tibet and Xinjiang, where Beijing is accused by rights groups of cracking down on local ethnic groups.
+Dolkun called for a boycott of the 2008 Summer Olympics, which were held in Beijing, due to an alleged cultural genocide that was being conducted against the people of East Turkestan, as China's western Xinjiang region is called by the Uyghurs, and Tibet.
+Dolkun told AFP that China had failed to improve human rights in Tibet and Xinjiang, where Beijing is accused by rights groups of cracking down on local ethnic groups.
 Uyghur activists have been seeking independence or autonomy for East Turkestan.

 2006 and 2009 Taiwan controversies

-Isa was admitted to Taiwan in 2006 to attend the meeting of the Unrepresented Nations and Peoples Organization, a movement co-founded by Taiwan in 1991, during the administration of pro-localization president Chen Shui-bian.
-There were reports in Taiwanese media in July 2009 that Isa had secretly entered the country in the lead-up to the World Games which were hosted in the southern city of Kaohsiung.
+Dolkun was admitted to Taiwan in 2006 to attend the meeting of the Unrepresented Nations and Peoples Organization, a movement co-founded by Taiwan in 1991, during the administration of pro-localization president Chen Shui-bian.
+There were reports in Taiwanese media in July 2009 that Dolkun had secretly entered the country in the lead-up to the World Games which were hosted in the southern city of Kaohsiung.
 This prompted the National Immigration Agency of the then China-friendly KMT government to issue a ban on his travel to Taiwan.
-Rebiya Kadeer was denied a visa to visit Taiwan later in 2009, a move linked to Isa's alleged connections with terrorists.
-Premier Wu Den-yih stated that if Isa or Kadeer stepped down from their respective positions in the World Uyghur Congress as secretary-general and president, the ban would be lifted.
+Rebiya Kadeer was denied a visa to visit Taiwan later in 2009, a move linked to Dolkun's alleged connections with terrorists.
+Premier Wu Den-yih stated that if Dolkun or Kadeer stepped down from their respective positions in the World Uyghur Congress as secretary-general and president, the ban would be lifted.

 Activities

 Meeting with Binali Yıldırım

-On 16 February 2018, Turkish Prime Minister Binali Yıldırım met with the President of the World Uyghur Congress Dolkun Isa in Munich, where he came for the World Security Conference.
-Isa told the PM about the situation of 11 Uyghurs who were in custody in Malaysia and reminded the PM of the Chinese occupation, forced assimilation, transformation, and religious and ethnic genocide practices in East Turkestan.
-Dolkun Isa also met with Süleyman Soylu, who is currently the Minister of the Interior of Turkey.
+On 16 February 2018, Turkish Prime Minister Binali Yıldırım met with Dolkun in Munich, where he came for the World Security Conference.
+Dolkun told the PM about the situation of 11 Uyghurs who were in custody in Malaysia and reminded the PM of the Chinese occupation, forced assimilation, transformation, and religious and ethnic genocide practices in East Turkestan.
+Dolkun also met with Süleyman Soylu, the Minister of the Interior of Turkey.